 Assume that your emails are written in stone.
 Anything you send can be pulled up and used against you in the future, so don’t let your emotions get the best of you.

-Getting angry at your clients or colleagues over email, even if it feels justified at the moment, is probably going to make you seem irrational and angry, out of context.
+Getting upset with your clients or colleagues over email, even if it feels justified at the moment, is probably going to make you seem irrational and angry, out of context.
 The key to emailing like a boss is keeping your cool when it’s tested.

 Make sure to proofread your emails before you send them.
-A quick once-over can save you!
+Once it leaves your email, assume privacy is out the door – a quick once-over can save you!

 Be clear and cut to the chase

 Nobody wants to reread your email multiple times just to understand what you’re trying to say (don’t forget to spell check).
 When you write emails, try to make your point quickly and clearly.
 Too much text in the body of your email or subject line will either be ignored or viewed as disorganized.

 When you only have a short space of time to get your point across, it’s tempting to try and squeeze in as much as possible, but especially when writing emails, this isn’t the best way to go about it.
 It doesn’t matter how much information you’re trying to put across, if your email is too convoluted or complicated it will be difficult for readers to understand what you’re saying.
 There’s no need to complicate things when a simpler message will get your point across just as effectively.

 If you can learn to write clearly and concisely, your email recipients will be appreciative!

 Business emails should come from a professional email address – this one is important.
 The AOL username you made in middle school won’t cut it when you’re writing professional emails to potential employers and clients.
 Stick to using your name or some variation of your initials.